Legal Blog

 Chapter 11 filers choose to opt for bankruptcy relief for various reasons: to stop debt collection action, to revise the unworkable capital structure, to address overwhelming litigation, to facilitate the sale of major assets to a prospective buyer, and to reject burdensome contracts, to name a few.

 Chapter 11 brings all stakeholders to one forum and facilitates the global resolution of claims and liabilities.
 It may have a different impact on the different stakeholders and this mini-series will cover the impact of a bankruptcy proceeding on trade creditors, distressed asset buyers, landlords, and the art world.
-The final summary is intended to help small business owners better understand how valuable a tool chapter 11 can be during a time of crisis by availing themselves of the new restructuring mechanism for businesses (and individuals with business debt) with undisputed liabilities that do not exceed $7.5 million.
+The final summary is intended to help small business owners better understand how valuable a tool Chapter 11 can be during a time of crisis by availing themselves of the new restructuring mechanism for businesses (and individuals with business debt) with undisputed liabilities that do not exceed $7.5 million.

 What If You Are Interested in Buying Assets From A Company In Bankruptcy/Financial Distress